Alec Newman

-Alec Newman (born 27 November 1974) is a Scottish actor best known for portraying Paul Atreides in the Sci Fi Channel's 2000 miniseries adaptation of Frank Herbert's Dune.
+Mark Alexander Newman (born 27 November 1974) is a Scottish actor best known for portraying Paul Atreides in the Sci Fi Channel's 2000 miniseries adaptation of Frank Herbert's Dune.
+He played Adam Smasher in Cyberpunk 2077 and Cyberpunk: Edgerunners and main character Cameron "Caz" McLeary in Still Wakes the Deep, for which he won the British Academy Games Award for Performer in a Leading Role.

 Early life

-Newman was born in Glasgow, Scotland.
+Newman was born in Glasgow, Scotland, and moved to Berkshire at the age of four.
 His father is Sandy Newman, a member of Scottish band Marmalade.
 He has a brother, John James Newman, who appeared on The Voice UK in 2012.
 Prior to joining the National Youth Theatre in London at age 17, Newman considered becoming a professional footballer.
 He trained at the London Academy of Music and Dramatic Art.